Just the facts:

 Get in touch with me using my contact form to discuss rates, scheduling and more.
 If you are ready to schedule a staging or design project, click the links!

-that’s when we know it’s working.
+That’s when it’s working.